Sjunne/LogTest/README.md

 If i had time to remake anything i would provide a wrapper class for datetimes, which would allow for modifications and changes to the "actual" time as seen by the logger, and thus provided tests per demand.

 I have provided a single "unit" test.
 To test the persistance it would be smarter to test a smaller unit (in this case the persistancy class).
-But to showcase i know how to work XUnit and the Act-Arrange-
+But to showcase i know how to work XUnit and the Act-Arrange-Assert method i have testing the entire system as i only had time for one unit test.